 About the Forest Products Commission

-Working in plantation and native forestry across the diverse environment of Western Australia, the FPC is a dedicated team committed to close engagement with communities, industry and government to support a vibrant and sustainable forestry industry.
+The Forest Products Commission (FPC) works in plantation and native forestry across Western Australia.
+Our team is committed to positive engagement with communities, industry and government to support a vibrant and sustainable forestry sector.

 Last updated: